-Critical thinking is required in business for obvious reasons.
-In business schools and in job interviews for example, a question that keeps rising is “are you a critical thinker”?
+Critical thinking is required in the business for obvious reasons.
+In business schools and in job interviews, for example, a question that keeps rising is “are you a critical thinker”?

 But how do you know if you are a good “critical thinker” or not?
 More importantly, how you can develop and improve your critical thinking skills?
 That’s a challenge.

 Some business schools offer courses that try to assist their students in developing these skills.
 I participated in a critical thinking course during my MBA called “Critical Management Thinking”.
 The course’s materials and subjects (you can read more from Rolf Strom-Olsen, my professor, in his blog here) are trying to challenge the young business students to a different way of thinking by dealing with subjects unfamiliar to them, such as the Roman grain system and its relation to growth, Beethoven’s classical music and innovation, etc.

 I always claim that art is a space that puts us out of our comfort zone and I was glad to see an academic way to use art for developing critical thinking.
 In 2013 at the 19th Annual Sloan Conference, an international conference on online learning, an interesting panel named “Using Google Art Project to Influence Critical Thinking” took place.